What Does the “Coolest Little Capital” Have to Offer?

 Buzzing with life and offering more things to do than you have time for, “Welly” is the perfect city for travellers looking for new experiences mixed with a little of the familiar.
 The main reason being that Wellington can easily be enjoyed on foot just walk around the city and embrace its positivity!
 What’s more, enjoying Welly is cheap.
 Of all the activities on this list, the most expensive is the Weta Workshop tour or a rugby game ticket, and both are still under NZ$40!
 That’s what a traveller on a working holiday visa wants to hear right?!

-If you have some extra time in Wellington, don’t miss our Wellington – Guide for Backpackers that unveils more stuff to do around New Zealand’s capital city.
-Plus, save on the cents by staying in these 12 Best Backpacker Hostels in Wellington.
+If you have some extra time in Wellington, don’t miss The Complete Guide to Wellington that unveils more stuff to do around New Zealand’s capital city.
+Plus, find a place to stay using the 10 Best Hotels in Wellington or 10 Best Budget Accommodation in Wellington City.

 1. Mt Victoria Lookout